 Coronavirus Task Force, your calls are next.

-We will go to it in its continuity and let stations along the Sean Hannity Show Network understand that uh their break structure could be impacted, giving you a heads up.
+If it does, in fact, take place in the remaining parts of the program today, we will go to it in its continuity and let stations along the Sean Hannity Show Network understand that their break structure could be impacted.

-Uh and thank you for your understanding.
+And thank you for your understanding.

-Uh all right, let's get to some phones here.
+All right, let's get to some phones here.

-We say hi to Paul's in Florida.
+We say hi to Paul is in Florida.

 Paul, hi, how are you?